Einklappbarer Inhalt

 Why has nobody done this yet?

-We have. 😉 Others have tried from academia but were canceled due to well-intentioned but misguided activism and patent disputes.
+We have. 😉 Several academic attempts were canceled due to well-intentioned but misguided activism and patent disputes.

 Wouldn't it be more effective to put giant mirrors in space / make special high-altitude planes / run a tethered tube to the stratosphere?

-How will you measure the impact of your efforts?
+How will you measure the impacts of your efforts?

 We can create sufficient cooling to offset this year's new warming for ~$30M per year: $7M of sulfur + deployment costs.